 Safe Permanent Closure

-We will follow the EPA’s safe, permanent closure protocol for a number of our ponds, and we will meet or exceed all federal and state environment requirements by:
+We will follow the EPA’s safe, permanent closure protocol and we will meet or exceed all federal and state environment requirements by:

 - treating and testing all water stored in the ponds before release,

 - making all testing data available to the public on our website,

 - stabilizing the ash material,

 - installing a protective, multilayer impermeable cover system, sealing the ash in place, and then topped with two (2) feet of soil and grass.

 Before ash ponds can be closed, the water must be treated, tested, and removed to dry the ash for grading and construction of the closure cover system.
 This process is called “dewatering.”
 We do this using a multistage process according to stringent, government-mandated standards ensuring that any release has been thoroughly treated and tested.

 We’re working with several top firms that specialize in on-site wastewater treatment.
 Each site has been evaluated individually to select the best treatment process to protect the James and Potomac rivers and other waterways.